PyPSA/PyPSA/doc/components.rst

 -----

 The Store is a more fundamental component for storing energy only (it cannot convert between energy carriers).
+It inherits its energy carrier from the bus to which it is attached.

 The Store, Bus and Link are fundamental components with which one can build more complicated components (Generators, Storage Units, CHPs,